bridgetcasey1/bridgetcasey1.github.io/_posts/2023-05-13-Applying Lesson 1.md

 As most photos were not PNG images, only a small percentage of the images were deleted.
 To compensate for this, I adapted my original search to now download a maximum of 250 images (instead of the original 200).
 This method succesfully solved the problem, however I am sure there are other solutions out there that don't require all PNG images to be deleted.

 Something I noticed was that the code provided in lesson 1 of the fastai code made three different searches for animal photos including sun and shade photos.
-For example for giraffe photos, three different search terms are used: _giraffe photo_, _giraffe sun photo_ and _giraffe shade photo_.
+For example for giraffe photos, three different search terms are used:
+- _giraffe photo_
+- _giraffe sun photo_
+- _giraffe shade photo_

 I assume this was done to train the model with images of varying lighting, however it gave rise to some interesting results.
 For example, the searches which included the _shade_ term often resulted in images with the animal on a lamp shade as below:
 ![giraffe lampshade](https://cdn.notonthehighstreet.com/fs/15/ef/b5bb-3c1c-430a-a39e-e281ddc90e0e/original_giraffes-lampshade.jpg)

 The searches including the _sun_ term also resulted in unwanted images such as a lion sun tattoo: